SumiSastri/dev-blogs/docs/aws-cdk/part1-aws-cdk.md

 ## Versions and trouble shooting

 The CDK App V2 only stable version to install available since Dec 2021.
-It uses Node as an environment and enables code to be written Cfn templates.
+It uses NodeJS as an environment and enables code to be written Cfn templates.
 (See resources.md).
 V1 is no longer supported since June 2023.